MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/update-rollout-timelime.md

 If any errors are detected during the update, you will receive email notification that describes the detected issues.

 Any environments that fail to update due to per-tenant extension compatibility issues or any other issues will be automatically restored to the original application version.
 Within one hour, they are automatically rescheduled for another update attempt.
-Scheduled update date is again set to 7 days in the future.
+Scheduled update date is again set to seven days in the future.
 If you address the compatibility issues earlier, you can change the date to an earlier date, including the current date.
 This pattern repeats until your environment is updated successfully.

 ### Overview of the timeline for preparing for the next major update